kozikow/mouseless/README.md

 -----
 Gmail have it's own excellent set of shortcuts.
 Just press "?" while in Gmail.

-IDE
----
-IDEs from IntelliJ have the best Vim compatibility plug-in out of mac IDEs (I heard Visual Studio have good Vim compatibility as well) * Idea Vim.
-The most useful shortcut is Cmd+shift+A, which searches through all possible actions.

 Cheat sheets
 ------------
 I don't like printed cheat sheets.